codegen-driven-dev/backend-nodejs-restify-waterline-typescript/README.md

     npm start

-## Misc
+## Miscellaneous

+Clone [backend-nodejs-restify-waterline-typescript](https://github.com/codegen-driven-dev/backend-nodejs-restify-waterline-typescript) one dir above where this repo was cloned, then synchronise with:

+    find -type f -not -name "*.ts" -and -not -path "./.git/*" -and -not -path "./node-modules/*" -and -not -name '*.map' -and -not -name 'package.json' -and -not -name '.gitignore' | cpio -pdamv ../backend-nodejs-restify-waterline-typescript-dist

 ### Cleanup compiled output

-When not add *.js to `.gitignore`, clean out compiled js with this GNU findutils solution:
+When not adding '*.js' to `.gitignore`, clean out compiled js with this GNU findutils solution:

     find -name '*.js.map' -type f -exec bash -c 'rm "${1}" "${1%????}"' bash {} \;